 This article was written by Robert D. Warrington

-This article was published in the The National Pastime: From Swampoodle to South Philly (Philadelphia, 2013)
+This article was published in The National Pastime: From Swampoodle to South Philly (Philadelphia, 2013)

 “From the lips of a frightened little girl came a cry of terror yesterday afternoon that lured hundreds of panic-stricken men to death and injury at the Philadelphia Base Ball Grounds.”
 So begins the front-page story in the Philadelphia Inquirer newspaper describing the deadliest disaster ever to occur at a major league ballpark.
 On August 8, 1903, part of the top left-field bleacher balcony at the Philadelphia Phillies’ ballpark collapsed, hurling hundreds of people headlong to the pavement below.
 Twelve people died and 232 were injured.
 The tragedy, its aftermath, and the far-reaching effects it had on ballpark design and construction are examined in this article.

 The Phillies’ first ballpark—Recreation Park—was characteristic of nineteenth century ballparks.
-Hastily constructed in 1883 after Philadelphia had been awarded a National League franchise, Recreation Park was built entirely of wood and held just 6,500 people.1 Phillies owner Alfred J. Reach quickly became aware of the inadequacies of his ballpark: Wood was susceptible to fire and decay, and the seating capacity of a single-decked wooden ballpark could not accommodate the number of fans eager to attend games.2 “We are having difficulty finding space for all the people who want to pay to see us play,” Reach noted.[fn]Rich Westcott and Frank Bilovsky, The Phillies Encyclopedia, Third edition (Philadelphia: Temple University Press, 2004), 395.[/fn] Watching patrons turned away from Recreation Park because they could not be seated, Reach would seek to build a larger and more grandiose facility for the club.
+Hastily constructed in 1883 after Philadelphia had been awarded a National League franchise, Recreation Park was built entirely of wood and held just 6,500 people.1 Phillies owner Alfred J. Reach quickly became aware of the inadequacies of his ballpark: Wood was susceptible to fire and decay, and the seating capacity of a single-decked wooden ballpark could not accommodate the number of fans eager to attend games.2 “We are having difficulty finding space for all the people who want to pay to see us play,” Reach noted.3 Watching patrons turned away from Recreation Park because they could not be seated, Reach would seek to build a larger and more grandiose facility for the club.

 The ballpark still contained a great deal of wood in its construction, however, the drawback of which became apparent on August 6, 1894.
 That morning, the Phillies were preparing for an afternoon game against the Baltimore Orioles when at 10:40 A.M. one of the players noticed a fire in the grandstands.
 The fire quickly spread and largely consumed the ballpark.
 Its cause was never determined, although various theories included sparks from a passing locomotive and a torch that a plumber was using to make repairs.6 Although there were no fatalities and only minor injuries, the fire destroyed the ballpark with the exception of part of the outer brick wall that enclosed it.7

 Christened National League Park 12 when it opened in 1895, and seating 18,800 people, the ballpark’s construction was a defining moment for the future of baseball.
-13 According to baseball historian Michael Gershman, Reach “created the first modern ballpark.”[fn]Michael Gershman, Diamonds: The Evolution of the Ballpark (Boston: Houghton Mifflin Co., 1993), 57.[/fn] Seeking to reassure fans that ballpark conflagrations were now a thing of the past, Reach wrote in an invitation to Opening Day, “The new structure is mainly of brick and steel, containing no wood or other inflammable material except the platform and seats.”15
+13 According to baseball historian Michael Gershman, Reach “created the first modern ballpark.”14 Seeking to reassure fans that ballpark conflagrations were now a thing of the past, Reach wrote in an invitation to Opening Day, “The new structure is mainly of brick and steel, containing no wood or other inflammable material except the platform and seats.”15

 Reach’s foresight and willingness to embrace improved building materials and innovative architectural features in his new ballpark moved baseball decisively away from the small, crowded firetraps that had previously housed ball clubs.
 Preventing fire from consuming ballparks as it had in the past propelled the dramatic step forward that occurred when National League Park opened its doors.
 Al Reach’s new structure, moreover, was intended to be a lasting part of Philadelphia’s architectural landscape.
 Brick and steel endured while wood decayed.
 Reach had this sense of permanence in mind when he wrote that his new ballpark “adds so novel and unique a structure to the many other ornamental edifices of our beloved city.”16

 Reach was right in assuring fans that his new park did not pose the fire hazard previous structures presented.
 No fires occurred, and the most modern ballpark of its era stood without any major architectural changes for nearly a decade.17 Potential catastrophe was the furthest thing from Phillies’ patrons’ minds when they came to the ballpark to cheer on the hometown crew.